MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-EmailTenantSettings.md

 ## PARAMETERS

 ### -Identity
 The Identity parameter specifies the settings object that you want to modify.
-The only settings object in the organization is named `<domain>\Default` (for example, `contoso.onmicrosoft.com\Default`).
+The only settings object in the organization is named Default.

 ```yaml
 Type: EmailTenantSettingsIdParameter